DeepTranscript/deeptranscript-demo/README.md

 ![database structure](./docs/logo.png)

 [DeepTranscript](https://www.deeptranscript.com) provides state-of-the-art speech-to-text accuracy in both english and french languages.
-In this repository you will see how simple it is to integrate to [DeepTranscript high availability API](https://app.deeptranscript.com/documentation).
+In this repository you will see how simple it is to integrate to [DeepTranscript High Availability API](https://app.deeptranscript.com/documentation).

 We will also use:
  - [python flask](https://flask.palletsprojects.com/en/2.0.x/) to start an HTTP server on your machine (listening on port 5000).
- - [ngrok](https://ngrok.com/) to make your server available from the outside
+ - [ngrok](https://ngrok.com/) to make your local server available from the outside
  - [youtube-dl](https://youtube-dl.org/) and [ffmpeg](https://www.ffmpeg.org/) to show you how to extract audio from a video file or from a youtube video

-__Before we begin:__
+## Before we begin
- - here is how [DeepTranscript API](https://app.deeptranscript.com/documentation) works
+ - Here is how [DeepTranscript API](https://app.deeptranscript.com/documentation) works
    ![Integration workflow](./docs/api-overview.jpg)
  - Make sure you [signed up](https://app.deeptranscript.com/signup) and get your 20h evaluation welcome bonus
  - Retrieve your API Token from [members configuration](https://app.deeptranscript.com/account/members)